twitter-archive/haplocheirus/README.md

   Write an entry into the timeline names given.
 Appends will silently do nothing if a timeline has not been created using `set`.

+- `delete(entry: TimelineEntry, timelines: list<string>)`

+  Delete an entry from timelines.
+This corresponds to a deleted tweet.

 - `get(timeline: string, offset: i32, length: i32): list<TimelineEntry>`

   Fetch a span of entries from a timeline.
 The offset & length are counted from most recent to